WP-Forge/wp-cli-forge-command/readme.md

 ## Usage

-From your project root, run the `init` command to set up a project-level configuration file.
+From your project root, run the `init` command to set up a project-level configuration file.<br>
+_*Technically, this step is optional.
+However, it helps to eliminate some prompts as you run make commands._

 ```shell
 wp forge init